Loyalty Program for Small Business: The Complete Guide (2026)

 If you've read this far, you already understand the landscape.
 Here's why Bitcoin rewards deserve a closer look.

 The mechanics are simple.
 You fund your rewards balance in dollars.
 No need to buy, hold, or understand Bitcoin.
-You set a reward percentage (1-5% is typical).
+You set a reward percentage (1% is standard for purchase rewards).
 When a customer makes a purchase, their Bitcoin reward is calculated automatically.
 They receive a branded email from your business and claim their reward through a customer portal.
 They can redeem for store credit at your business, withdraw to a personal Bitcoin wallet, or hold their balance.

 The data is compelling.
 Research across 50,000+ shoppers on the Oshi network shows that Bitcoin customers generate nearly 3x the lifetime value, spend 38% more on their first purchase, return 50% more often, and opt into marketing at 84% vs. 66% for everyone else.
 These numbers hold even when Bitcoin's price is falling.
 The premium shrinks, but it never disappears.